Help us save Avon's badgers

 - £750 buys professional training for a staff member to safely handle and vaccinate badgers

-Thanks to people across Avon we've raised almost £7,000 - an amazing start.
+Thanks to people across Avon we've raised over £24,000!
 Please donate what you can to save our badgers.

 We need to act now to save our badgers and Avon Wildlife Trust’s badger vaccination programme is an important first step to winning both hearts and minds on this complex and distressing issue.
 It’s a cost-effective way to tackle bovine TB in badgers and I would urge everyone to support this appeal.